 Fred is wrong.
 The theft is an incident.
 With skilled handling and the development of point of view and dynamic character and complications, climax and resolution, it may quite possibly build into a story.
 But for now it remains an incident and nothing more.
 A story is a complex thing.
 Its material demands skill in their manipulation.”

 Coming up with the idea or feeling for a story is really only the starting point.
-Writing a novel or screenplay is an art and a craft that takes time to master.

 "As Pasteur once observed," Swain said, "chance favours the trained mind.
 Feelings tell you what to say.
-Technique gives you the tools with which to say it.
+Technique gives you the tools with which to say it."

 To write the best story you are capable of writing, you need a step-by-step process that guides your story and keeps you accountable.

-If you plan rigidly, your story will go dry and flat.
-If you just fly by the seat of your pants without a process or an understanding of story structure, your novel or screenplay will wander all over the place and have no meaningful shape or direction.
+However, if you just fly by the seat of your pants without a process or an understanding of story structure, your novel or screenplay will wander all over the place and have no meaningful shape or direction.